lfochamon/website/www/content/pages/prospective.md

-### How to apply

-Interested candidate should submit their applications via [email](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]) starting the subject line with `[App PhD]` and including:

-- Short motivation statement describing background and research interests (2&ndash;5 paragraphs)
-<span class="prospect-comment">Your statement must outline your prior work and the research you are interested in.
-Make sure to relate your interests to the publications and research topics of my group.
-Also, point to papers, reports, anything that showcases your English writing, mathematical, and/or coding [proficiency](#requirements).
-You do **NOT** need to write an extensive essay.</span>
-{: .prospect-item}

-- CV (including a list of publications and research/coding projects, if you have any) {: .prospect-item}

-- Full transcripts of completed academic degrees
-{: .prospect-item}

-Prior to applying, candidates are expected to review the [requirements](#requirements) and [recent publications]({filename}/pages/publications.md).

 ### Additional information

 #### Why pursue your PhD here?

-At the &Eacute;cole Polytechnique (also known as "X") and the CMAP, you have access to a world-class research infrastructure and support, including high performance computing clusters.
+At &Eacute;cole polytechnique (also known as "X") and the CMAP, you have access to a world-class research infrastructure and support, including high performance computing clusters.
 You also have the opportunity&nbsp;(and means) to interact with leading scientists from a variety of fields; sit on seminars from noteworthy researchers from around the world; and attend major conferences.
 X is part of the [Institut Polytechnique de Paris](https://www.ip-paris.fr/), among the 50 best universities world-wide and #2 in France ([QS rank](https://www.topuniversities.com/universities/institut-polytechnique-de-paris)).
 Located on the Plateau de Saclay, it is surrounded by world-class institutions (such as INRIA, Telecom Paris, CentraleSup&eacute;lec, ENSAE, HEC), industrial research centers (such as Danone, Thales), and a vibrant start-up community.

 {#
 On the&nbsp;(not-less-important) logistic side, while France is known for its bureaucracy,